sparkflows/sparkflows-docs/docs/user-guide/performance/caching-level.rst

 * If the dataset is going to be reused later.
 Below are some examples.

   * A dataset is read from HBase.
 Then another dataset is read and the two are joined.
-In this case it is a good idea to Cache the dataset read from HBase.
+In this case, it is a good idea to Cache the dataset read from HBase.
   * A dataset is joined with another dataset.
 The result is then joining with another dataset.
 In this case, it is a good idea to cache the result of the first Join.

 * A Dataset which is used in machine learning.